abbshr/RocketEngine/README.md

 + comprehensive functions supported in client/browser
 + suit for newbies' learnning. such as creating a chat room...
 + detailed output log
++ support a 'non-browser' websocket client
 + no third part modules dependience

 ##### repo states

-now in v0.2.1, implement websocket server
+now in v0.2.6, implement websocket server and websocket non-browser client
-TODO: ws as a client, implement the security mechanism descripted in RFC 6455
+TODO: implement the security mechanism descripted in RFC 6455

 ##### Install